dkelosky/js-osFtp/README.md

 * Only basic error checking is performed.
 Verify your first FTP for a newly defined site.
 * Retrieval from a remote site is not yet implemented.
 * FTP to a remote Windows machine is not supported
-* FTP from Linux is not supported
+* Only Windows hosts are supported.
+We've only tested FTP from Windows to/from z/OS & Linux

 ---
 ## FTP Files to a Remote Destination